getwilds/wilds-docker-library/gatk/README.md

 The Dockerfile follows these main steps:

-1. Uses Conda Forge Miniforge as the base image
+1. Uses Ubuntu 24.04 as the base image
 2. Adds metadata labels for documentation and attribution
-3. Installs GATK4 via Conda
+3. Installs dependencies for running GATK4 via `apt-get`
-4. Installs dependencies for building Samtools
-5. Downloads and builds Samtools v1.11 from source
-6. Cleans up build artifacts to minimize image size
+4. Cleans up dependency artifacts to minimize image size
+5. Downloads and installs GATK4

 ## Source Repository